acegoal07/acegoal07.github.io/projects/sierra/README.md

-setadmintools|Used to enable kick, ban and unban commands in the server setautorole|Used to setup autorole for your server nsfw|When used will switch the current channel between an NSFW channel and a normal channel setmusicinfo|Used to adjust settings for the up next music notification setdjrole|Used to set a role that is required to use the music commands setadminrole|Used to set a role that is required to use the admin commands
+setadmintools|Used to enable kick, ban and unban commands in the server setautorole|Used to setup autorole for your server nsfw|When used will switch the current channel between an NSFW channel and a normal channel setmusicstyle|Used to edit settings for the music commands setdjrole|Used to set a role that is required to use the music commands setadminrole|Used to set a role that is required to use the admin commands